 How should I use chia seeds?

 These seeds are simple to eat because they do not need to be ground or toasted in order to be digested.
-They can be eaten in their raw state and are perfect sprinkled over a salad or an egg or vegetable dish.
-They are stable and long-lasting, so they don’t need complex packaging or storage to prevent them from going bad.
+You can eat them in their raw state and are perfect sprinkled over a salad or an egg or vegetable dish.
+They are also stable and long-lasting, so they don’t need complex packaging or storage to prevent them from going bad.

 Because a large percentage of the seed is soluble, they are also ideal for adding to soups, stews, or breakfast cereals.
 When added to water, chia seeds form a gel, which can be used in smoothies, frappes, or various other types of drinks.
-In Mexico, they are combined with water, lemon or lime juice, and sugar to make a healthy drink called chia fresca.
+In Mexico, they combine chia seeds with water, lemon or lime juice, and sugar to make a healthy drink called chia fresca.

 Are there any side effects of chia seeds?